 In September 2021 the Company's board of directors adopted, and in October 2021 the Company's stockholders approved, the 2021 Plan, which became effective as of the date immediately prior to the date of the effectiveness of the registration statement for the IPO.
-The 2021 Plan allows the board of directors to grant incentive stock options or nonqualified stock options, restricted stock, restricted stock units, and other equity awards to the Company's officers, employees, directors, and other key persons.
+The 2021 Plan allows the board of directors to grant incentive stock options or non-qualified stock options, restricted stock, restricted stock units and other equity awards to the Company's officers, employees, directors and other key persons.
 In addition, the 2021 Plan includes a provision that allows for an automatic annual increase of 4% in the number of shares of common stock available for issuance under the 2021 Plan.
-The 2021 Plan replaced the 2016 Plan and no additional awards will be granted under the 2016 Plan following the closing of the IPO.
-The 2016 Plan will continue to govern the outstanding equity awards granted thereunder.
-The total number of shares of common stock authorized for issuance under the 2021 Plan as of December 31, 2021 was 3,986,270 shares.
-There were no shares of common stock authorized for issuance under the 2021 Plan as of December 31, 2020.
+Upon the adoption of the 2021 Plan, the Company ceased granting awards under the 2016 Plan.
+The total number of shares of common stock authorized for issuance under the 2021 Plan as of December 31, 2022 was 5,262,917 shares and was 3,986,270 shares as of December 31, 2021.

-As of December 31, 2021, the Company had issued only stock options under the 2021 Plan.
-Stock options issued comprise of service-based awards granted to employees.
+As of December 31, 2022, the Company had issued stock options and restricted stock units (RSUs) under the 2021 Plan.
+Both stock options and RSUs issued are comprised of service-based awards granted to employees.
 Vesting of stock options is subject to the recipient's continued employment or service.
-The maximum term of options granted under the 2021 Plan is ten years, and stock options typically vest over a four-year period.
+Stock options and RSUs typically vest over a four-year period.